 For the purposes of this report, the Students' Union compiled a list of administrative and advisory reports through research into reports received from undergraduate representatives serving on these committees for the past five years.
 The final reports of Students' Union Associate Vice Presidents Academic for that time period were especially helpful.
-That list was cross-referenced with the University Acronym list available as of November 2010.
+That list was cross-referenced with the University Acronym list available as of November 2011.
 From there, extensive web research was undertaken to verify whether or not the listed committees were still meeting and whether or not they still have undergraduate representatives.
-A major focus of future reports will be to streamline the research methodology used to gather this information and to ensure the completeness and accuracy of our records.
+We also contacted the administrative personnel of each University Executive's office and requested data on undergraduate participation.

-8. Faculty & School Councils
+8. FACULTY & SCHOOL COUNCILS